bparanj/crystal/electronics/design/analog-device.md

 Here are some examples of input and output devices that are also analog devices:

 ### Analog Input Devices:

-1. **Microphones**: Convert sound waves into electrical signals.
+1. Microphones: Convert sound waves into electrical signals.
-2. **Thermocouples and Thermistors**: Measure temperature changes and produce a corresponding voltage.
+2. Thermocouples and Thermistors: Measure temperature changes and produce a corresponding voltage.
-3. **Photocells (Photoresistors)**: Detect light intensity and change resistance accordingly.
+3. Photocells (Photoresistors): Detect light intensity and change resistance accordingly.
-4. **Potentiometers**: Measure and provide varying resistance based on the position of a dial or slider.
+4. Potentiometers: Measure and provide varying resistance based on the position of a dial or slider.
-5. **Accelerometers**: Measure acceleration forces and produce an analog voltage proportional to the force.
+5. Accelerometers: Measure acceleration forces and produce an analog voltage proportional to the force.

 ### Analog Output Devices:

-1. **Speakers**: Convert electrical signals into sound waves.
+1. Speakers: Convert electrical signals into sound waves.
-2. **Analog Motors**: Operate with varying voltage to control speed and direction.
+2. Analog Motors: Operate with varying voltage to control speed and direction.
-3. **Analog Meters (e.g., Analog Voltmeters/Ammeter)**: Display readings with a needle on a dial.
+3. Analog Meters (e.g., Analog Voltmeters/Ammeter): Display readings with a needle on a dial.
-4. **Incandescent Bulbs**: Provide varying light intensity depending on the voltage applied.
+4. Incandescent Bulbs: Provide varying light intensity depending on the voltage applied.

 These analog input and output devices play a crucial role in interfacing electronic systems with real-world phenomena, offering continuous and precise responses to varying conditions.